 Incoming students will receive information about math placement through HillStart and New Student Orientation.
 The online Math Placement Tool can help you determine your placement information, based on your intended major, SAT/ACT subscores, and any prior college credit.
 Online access to the ALEKS placement test is provided through Hillstart, as part of New Student Orientation.
-Your official placement score will be determined by a proctored ALEKS placement test prior to (or during) New Student Orientation.
+Your official placement score will be determined by a proctored ALEKS placement test during New Student Orientation.

 Steps for Math Placement:

 - Use the online Math Placement Tool to determine what math class you will place into, and what math class(es) are required for your major.